This page includes information to help parents and guardians with children in school. For specific questions please contact your child’s principal.

 The Board of Education, at the recommendation of the Superintendent, has adopted a Promotion and Placement policy in accordance with law.
 Policy 4750 is available in the Policy Manual at www.troycsd.org/boe.

 Occasionally students may be photographed at a school event or activity.
-If you OBJECT to allowing the use of your child’s photograph or video for use on the District’s website or publication, please complete the enclosed Do Not Release Media Form and return it to your building principal.
+If you OBJECT to allowing the use of your child’s photograph or video for use on the District’s website or publication, please complete the Photo Do-Not-Release Form and return it to your building principal.

 Sex Offender Registration